mimul/playground/README.md

-# Deep Insider: A Neural Network Playground
+# A Neural Network Playground

 [This playground][playground page] is an interactive visualization of neural networks, written in TypeScript using d3.js.
 We use GitHub issues for tracking new requests and bugs.